 Woodrow Wilson NJ Teaching Fellowship

-- Embeds Fellows from day one in schools, focusing their master’s degree coursework on classroom experiences.
+- embeds Resident Fellows from day one in schools, focusing their master’s degree coursework on classroom experiences;

-- Provides intensive induction support, mentoring, and professional development through the first three years of teaching.
+- matches the Resident Fellow with a highly qualified master teacher mentor;provides Resident Graduates intensive induction support, mentoring, and professional development through the first three years of teaching;

 Montclair is working in partnership with two school districts:

 The Newark Public Schools, Orange Public Schools, and Montclair State University are true partners in effective teacher preparation: sharing facilities, co-leading teaching experiences and coursework, as well as identifying and strengthening models of excellence.
-The Woodrow Wilson Teaching Fellows Residency is not just about supplying districts with new teachers—it recruits and prepares outstanding teachers with a passion for urban education, deep commitment and dedication to the Newark and Orange communities, and a relentless focus on high levels of student engagement and achievement.
+Representatives from both school districts co-designed the curriculum to ensure all candidates receive rigorous preparation that will The Woodrow Wilson Teaching Fellows Residency is not just about supplying districts with new teachers—it recruits and prepares outstanding teachers with a passion for urban education, deep commitment and dedication to the Newark and Orange communities, and a relentless focus on high levels of student engagement and achievement.

 Applying to the WWTF

 We are now accepting applications for the first cohort to begin in June 2015.
 The following are the application deadlines for the 2015 Cohort: